 3 Step: Here you need to create a new Key.
 So, right click on the ‘System’ folder then choose ‘New Key’ and name it as CredSSP.
 Again create another ‘Key’ within CredSSP with the name ‘Parameters.’
 This look exactly like in the below image.

 4 Step: Inside the Parameters, you need to create a new DWORD value and name it as ‘AllowEncryptionOracle’.
 Finally, change the DWORD value to 2 and Base to ‘Decimal.’

-That is it.
-Now you can try connecting to the network RDP from any version of Windows which is getting any error like CredSSP Encryption Oracle Remediation.
+That is, it.
+Now you can try connecting to the network RDP from any version of Windows which is getting the error to solve CredSSP Encryption Oracle Remediation.